City of Carlisle: Air

 The city has an airport, Carlisle Lake District Airport, owned by Ettyl.
 After a 25-year absence, commercial flights returned to the airport in July 2019 with a single airline, Loganair, providing services to London Southend, Belfast City and Dublin.
 In March 2020, however, the airline permanently suspended all flights from the airport due to the impact of the COVID-19 pandemic.

 Buses

-Carlisle bus station serves the City of Carlisle and is operated by Stagecoach on Lonsdale Street in the city centre.
+Carlisle bus station is operated by Stagecoach on Lonsdale Street in the city centre.

 Twin cities

-Carlisle has formal twinning arrangements with two northern border cities on mainland Europe and one in North America.
-They are since 1961 Flensburg in northern Germany, since 1987 Słupsk in northern Poland and since 1991 Oattess in southern Canada.
+Carlisle has formal twinning arrangements with two northern border cities on mainland Europe.
+They are since 1961 Flensburg in northern Germany and since 1987 Słupsk in northern Poland.